 The female gathers nesting material from the forest floor and builds a flimsy nest in 3–4 days, spending relatively little time on it each day.
 She drops material onto the nest, hops in, and molds it into shape by pressing her body against the sides and bottom, then getting out and weaving in loose ends.
 The nest is a loosely woven saucer of twigs, grasses, plant stalks, bark strips, rootlets, and pine needles.
 It has a shallow and asymmetrical interior space, lined with grass, fine rootlets, fine plant fibers, vine tendrils, and pine needles.

 Scarlet Tanagers are strong fliers, making swift, direct flights and migrating long distances in fall and spring.
 Males arrive early on their breeding grounds to defend loose territories that include mating, nesting, and foraging areas.
 Territorial singing battles sometimes can escalate to confrontations, where one or both males spread and droop their wings and raise their tail in threat.
 If neither backs down, the standoff culminates in one male chasing another.
 Scarlet Tanagers are monogamous within each breeding season but switch mates from year to year.
 Parents feed their young for up to two weeks after the birds fledge, and then the family disperses before migrating.
 On wintering grounds Scarlet Tanagers join up with other species in foraging flocks.Back to top

-Scarlet Tanager populations declined by about 14% between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 2.2 million with 93% spending some part of the year in the U.S., and 7% breeding in Canada.
-The species rates an 11 out of 20 on the Continental Concern Score.
-Scarlet Tanager is not on the 2014 State of the Birds Watch List.
-These birds are interior forest species, so changes in land-use—fragmentation by development as well as regrowth as cleared land reverts to forest—may be responsible changes in population trends over time.
-In fragmented landscapes, nests are in greater danger of being parasitized by Brown-headed Cowbirds and from predators that operate along habitat edges.
+Scarlet Tanager populations held steady between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 2.6 million and rates them 12 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Scarlet Tanagers are an interior forest species, so changes in land-use—fragmentation of forests from development and regrowth as cleared land reverts to forest—may be responsible for changes in population trends over time.
+In fragmented landscapes, nests are in greater danger of being parasitized by Brown-headed Cowbirds and attacked by predators that operate along habitat edges.
 To safeguard the Scarlet Tanager population, researchers recommend preserving and restoring mature forest habitat for breeding, migrating, and wintering birds.Back to top